JRHelmus/SEVA/README.md

 Synopsis
 --
+Deployment and management of environmental infrastructures, such as charging infrastructure for Electric Vehicles (EV), is a challenging task.
+For policy makers, it is particularly difficult to estimate the capacity of current deployed public charging infrastructure for a given EV user population.
+While data analysis of charging data has shown added value for monitoring EV systems, it is not valid to linearly extrapolate charging infrastructure performance when increasing population size.

+We developed a data-driven agent-based model that can explore future scenarios to identify non-trivial dynamics that may be caused by EV user interaction, such as competition or collaboration, and that may affect performance metrics.
+We validated the model by comparing EV user activity patterns in time and space.

 This github contains a python implementation of an agent-based model simulating the charging behavior of Electric Vehicle (EV) users in the Netherlands.

 First usage